 Now look, supposedly, you cannot control whether your eye will exhibit nystagmus, so don’t stress over this too much.
 It’s supposed to be involuntary.
 Officers describe that jerking as a windshield wiper across a dry or dirty windshield versus a clean, wet windshield where they glide smoothly.

-The best DUI lawyers in Miami know how to effectively challenge HGN and, quite often, keep it excluded from trial.
-That’s because Florida this is the only field sobriety test that courts say requires “expert testimony” during trial.
+The best DUI lawyers in Hollywood know how to effectively challenge HGN and, quite often, keep it excluded from the trial.
+That’s because in Florida this is the only field sobriety test that courts say requires “expert testimony” during a trial.
 That allows aggressive DUI lawyers to argue, before trial, to prevent the officer from being treated as an expert for that purpose, thereby preventing the jury from hearing about it.
-Even if a judge let’s it in, an effective cross examination can expose its flaws.
+Even if a judge lets it in, an effective cross-examination can expose its flaws.

 If you raise your hands more than 6” from your side (which, how on earth are cops measuring this anyway?
 So keep them pressed against your side in an abundance of caution) or put your foot down for balance, even if for a moment, just correct yourself and keep going.
 If you start hopping on your plant foot for balance, that, too, will count against you.
 So remain calm and relaxed–if possible.
 Try not to raise your leg so high that it creates a higher risk for losing your balance.
 The officer is looking for all of these things.

 This test is not always administered.
 So don’t freak out if it’s not.
-But when it is, the best DUI lawyers in Miami know how to destroy it on cross examination at trial.
+But when it is, the best DUI lawyers in Hollywood know how to destroy it on cross-examination at trial.
 Still, it always helps if you know what they’re looking for now, before the test is for real.
 The better your performance, the better chance of beating your case.